-A development loan is used to finance the purchase and development of a property, including everything from land acquisition to construction.
-There are several different types of development loans that can finance different parts of the process.
+Real estate development loans are a type of loan used to finance the purchase and development of a property, including everything from land acquisition to construction.
+There are several different types of real estate development loans that can finance different parts of the process.
 For instance, some developers may need financing for the land purchase or construction, while others may need to finance the entire project up to the final sale or leasing.
-So, there are different loan products available to suit different needs.

 - Acquisition Loans